- 1. Mountain Pose (Tadasana)

 In his book A Journey into Yin Yoga, he recommends holding the pose for between 3 to 5 minutes, or longer if you can.

 He demonstrates how the pose can help to rebuild the spine, particularly for those suffering from back pain.

 Eliot explains that the bolster or low block should be used to enable you to be as comfortable as possible to experience the full restorative benefits of the pose.

 8. Seated Spinal Twist Pose (Ardha Matsyendrasana)

-Start adding strength to your spine while practicing the Seated Spinal Twist Pose.
+Build strength in your spine with the Seated Spinal Twist Pose.

 Ardha Matsyendrasana offers so many benefits, allowing you to really stretch out your spine as well as improve your digestion.